mark-whiskeyman/mark-whiskeyman.github.io/README.md

 ## Project: Last Days of the FyreBrund
-This is a project I've been working on in my spare time This is a text based menu space trading game
+This is a project I have been working on in my spare time This is a text-based menu space trading game
 The current iteration is build using Java and can be found here:
 [git clone](https://recursivefunction@bitbucket.org/recursivefunction/fyrebrund.git)

 ### ENHANCEMENT_3 Databases
 See the [FULL TEXT HERE](https://github.com/mark-whiskeyman/mark-whiskeyman.github.io/blob/master/Enhancement_3.md)

-THe final Enhancement of the artifact deals with Databases.
+The final Enhancement of the artifact deals with Databases.

 Here we used MongoDB to import a CSV file into documents.
 Then allowed the user to search the documents (ships) by name of ship, type of ship, or size of ship.